LaurynnColeman/Hotel-Reviews-Sentiment-Analysis/README.md

 For a detailed walkthrough of the analysis, view the full presentation:
-[View the full presentation here](Hotel%20Reviews%20NLP%20Presentation.pdf)
+[View the full presentation here](Hotel%20Reviews%20NLP%20Presentation.pdf) None of the photos in the presentation belong to me.

 ### If you have suggestions for enhancing the code or the project overall, please feel free to open an issue or submit a pull request.
 Your contributions are greatly appreciated!